Jim Griffiths: Political career

 Following Labour's victory at the 1945 general election, he was made a Privy Counsellor and Minister for National Insurance by Prime Minister Clement Attlee.
 In this role, he was responsible for creating the modern state benefit system.
 He introduced the Family Allowances Act 1945, the National Insurance Act 1946 and the National Assistance and Industrial Injuries Act 1948.
 Along with Bevan, he was one of the chief architects of the British welfare state.
 He served as Chairman of the Labour Party (1948–1949), and in 1950 he became Secretary of State for the Colonies.
 Within two years, though, the Labour Party was out of office.

 During the long period in opposition, Griffiths became Deputy Leader of the Labour Party (1955–1959), and spokesman on Welsh affairs.
 He used his good relationship with Hugh Gaitskell to commit the Labour Party to a measure of devolution.
 Amid the Suez Crisis of 1956, he made an important speech opposing the underhanded tactics of the then Prime Minister Anthony Eden in which he stated: "This is for our country a black and tragic week... an unjustifiable and wicked war".
 This was said to sum up the mood of many at the time.

 Given Griffiths' determination in having campaigned for a Secretary of State for Wales ever since the 1930s, Harold Wilson persuaded him to delay retirement and serve as the first Secretary of State for Wales following Labour's 1964 general election victory.
 At Wilson's instigation, Griffiths established the Welsh Office and laid the foundations for the role until the 1966 general election, whereupon he returned to the backbenches.
-He was appointed a Companion of Honour.
+He was appointed a Member of the Order of the Companions of Honour.

 Though by now suffering from ill-health, Griffiths avoided resigning from the House of Commons, because he feared that if he did so, Labour would lose a by-election in Llanelli.
 Plaid Cymru had captured the neighbouring seat of Carmarthen in 1966; and the Llanelli Rugby coach Carwyn James was poised to stand for Plaid Cymru in a by-election, had Griffiths stood down.
-He remained in Parliament until 1970 and was succeeded in Llanelli by Denzil Davies, who fended off the Plaid Cymru challenge.
+He remained in Parliament until the 1970 general election, by which time he was about to turn 80 and was among Parliament's oldest MPs, and among the few born in the 19th century.
+He was succeeded in Llanelli by Denzil Davies, who fended off the Plaid Cymru challenge.
+Similarly to Griffiths, Davies would remain MP for the constituency for around 35 years.
 The previous year, Griffiths had published his autobiography, Pages From Memory (London: Dent, 1969).